-The ARJE Advocacy Team, co-led by Cory Hermann and Sandy Robbins, RJE, is currently composed of four committees, each of which is committed to elevating the profession of Jewish Educator.
+The ARJE Advocacy Team is currently composed of four committees, each of which is committed to elevating the profession of Jewish Educator.
 The Advocacy committees are:

-Working in partnership with HUC-JIR, the Externs Committee (previously known as Interns) focuses on the future of our profession by offering a taste of Jewish professional life to future educational leaders.
+Working in partnership with HUC-JIR, the Fellows Committee (previously known as Externs and / or Interns) focuses on the future of our profession by offering a taste of Jewish professional life to future educational leaders.
 College students and recent graduates considering a career in Jewish Education are invited to fully participate in an ARJE annual gathering, where they can learn with, and from, Reform Jewish educators from North America and Israel.
-This committee is led by Yael Dadoun and Sarah Lauing, RJE.

-Our newest committee, the Retirement Resources Committee is a joint venture between ARJE and Ziknay NATE.
+The Retirement Resources Committee is a joint venture between the ARJE and Vatikei ARJE (formerly Ziknay NATE), our group for retired educators.
 This committee seeks to create resources and suggestions for both educators and their institutions around the subject of retirement.
-This committee is led by Sharon Amster Brown, RJE and Harriet Levine, RJE.

 Please reach out to Rabbi Rena Rifkin, email@example.com or Rabbi Melissa Buyer-Witman, firstname.lastname@example.org, with any further questions.